Skylonxe/linux-perforce-installer/README.md

 Installs Perforce 2019.1 server.
 Tested with Ubuntu 18.04 (powered by DigitalOcean).
 All perforce files will be in /home/perforce

-Create to be used with UE4 projects.
+Created to be used with UE4 projects.

 # Usage